-At Schmidt Kramer Injury Lawyers, our attorneys regularly work with adults and children who have been seriously injured in a Carlisle car crash.
+At Schmidt Kramer Injury Lawyers, our Harrisburg personal injury attorneys regularly work with adults and children who have been seriously injured in a auto accidents.
 We feel strongly that children should be restrained in a federally approved child safety seat every time they get into the car.
 Car seats protect infants and children from serious car accident injuries.

 Unfortunately, proper car seat installation can be difficult and confusing.
 According to the National Highway Traffic Safety Administration (NHTSA), thousands of children are injured or killed every year because they are not properly secured in their child safety seat.
 The Lower Anchors and Tethers for Children (LATCH) restraint system was developed to help people install a car seat easily and correctly.